 How to Add PDF Bookmarks and Outline in Java

-IronPDF's Java library enables you to programmatically add bookmarks and outlines to PDF documents using the BookmarkManager class, supporting both single-layer and multi-layer bookmark structures with customizable navigation points.
+IronPDF's Java library lets you programmatically add bookmarks and outlines to PDF documents through the BookmarkManager class, supporting both single-layer and multi-layer bookmark structures with customizable navigation points.

 Quickstart: Add PDF Bookmarks in Java

-PDF bookmarks significantly improve the usability and navigation of your documents.
-Outlines provide structured navigation within PDFs, allowing users to jump directly to key sections like a table of contents.
-This functionality proves essential when working with lengthy documents, reports, or multi-chapter PDFs that require organized navigation.
+PDF bookmarks improve the usability and navigation of your documents.
+Outlines provide structured navigation within PDFs, letting users jump directly to key sections, much like a table of contents.
+This proves essential when working with lengthy documents, reports, or multi-chapter PDFs that require organized navigation.

 IronPDF simplifies PDF manipulation in Java applications.
-Its bookmarking functionality provides straightforward methods for creating custom bookmarks in PDF files.
-The library integrates seamlessly with Java applications and supports various PDF manipulation features beyond bookmarking, including [merging PDFs](https://ironpdf.com/java/how-to/java-merge-pdf-tutorial/), [creating forms](https://ironpdf.com/java/how-to/create-forms/), and [adding watermarks](https://ironpdf.com/java/how-to/custom-watermark/).
+The bookmarking API gives you straightforward methods for creating custom bookmarks in PDF files.
+The library integrates with Java applications and supports various PDF manipulation features beyond bookmarking, including [merging PDFs](https://ironpdf.com/java/how-to/java-merge-pdf-tutorial/), [creating forms](https://ironpdf.com/java/how-to/create-forms/), and [adding watermarks](https://ironpdf.com/java/how-to/custom-watermark/).

 <div class="hsg-featured-snippet">